 Scenario 1: A law firm could be a reporting company and have to file Beneficial Ownership Information on its own behalf.

 In and of themselves, law firms are not exempt from the BOI reporting requirement.
-And just like any other reporting company, a law firm that qualifies as such has to file an initial beneficial ownership information report on or after January 1, 2024, and before January 1, 2025.
+And just like any other reporting company, a law firm that qualifies as such has to file an initial beneficial ownership information report.
 But there is, of course, that exemption for large operating companies – those that employ more than 20 full-time employees in the U.S., have an operating presence at a physical office within the U.S., and filed a federal tax return in the U.S. for the previous year demonstrating more than $5 million in gross receipts or sales.

 Scenario 2: Lawyers, paralegals, or other law firm employees might be considered company applicants.

-This is something law firms need to consider if they’re involved in creating domestic entities or registering foreign entities beginning January 1, 2024.
+This is something law firms need to consider if they’re involved in creating domestic entities or registering foreign entities.
 But the challenge is that it might not always be immediately clear who the company applicant is.
-As a reminder, a “company applicant” is the individual who directly files the document that creates a reporting company or first registers a reporting company to do business in the U.S.
+As a reminder, a “company applicant” is the individual who directly files the document that creates a reporting company or first registers a reporting company to do business in the U.S. and it’s the individual primarily responsible for directing or controlling the filing of the document, if more than one individual is involved in the filing.

 Here are a couple of situations to consider (courtesy of legal syndication platform Mondaq):